cloudant-labs/emilio/README.md

 Implemented Checks
 ---

+* 1XX Indentation Checks
     * 111 indendation is not a multiple of four
     * 112 indentation increases by more than one or two levels
     * 120 indentation does not match for tokens
     * 121 indentation does not increase for clauses
     * 122 'when' token is not indented two levels
     * 123 indentation does not increase two levels after trailing operator
     * 124 indentation does not increase two levels with prefixed operator
     * 130 exports not indented correctly

+* 2XX White Space Checks
     * 201 white space contains tabs
     * 202 white space contains form feed
     * 203 line ending has form feed
     * 204 whitespace contains invalid control or unicode code point

     * 210 file does not end with a single newline

     * 221 white space before comma
     * 222 no spaces after comma
     * 223 space before semicolons
     * 224 space before dot
     * 225 white space before attribute declaration

     * 230 whitespace after (
     * 231 whitespace before )

     * 240 whitespace after [
     * 241 whitespace before ]
     * 242 no whitespace before |
     * 243 no whitespace after |

     * 250 whitespace after {
     * 251 whitespace before }

+* 3XX Empty Line Checks
     * 301 more than two blank lines at module level
     * 302 not two blank lines between functions

+* 5XX Physical Line Checks
     * 501 line longer than 80 characters

+* 9XX Internal Errors
     * 901 Unscanable source
     * 902 Unparseable form
     * 903 Internal error

 To Implement
 ---

 * 3xx module blank lines
     * 310 more than one blank line between function clauses
     * 311 mixed blank line count between function clauses

 * 4xx import/export
     * 401 imports used
     * 410 exports grouped incorrectly
     * 411 second group not gen behavior
     * 420 private functions mixed with exported functions
     * 421 function order does not match export order

 * 6xx Anti-patterns
     * 601 _Variable used

 * 7xx logical analysis?
     * 701 case statement with single clause?

 * 8xx
     * 801 source file missing Apache ASLv2 license

 Adding a Check